 Try to get the best you can afford

 It’s pretty obvious, but I see so many chaps go out and buy really cheap gear and end up with all sorts of problems.
 If you’re really serious about keeping a good beard, then invest in something decent.
 Get the best that you can afford.

 Firstly, pick yourself up a nice pair of scissors and a comb.
-I personally use this Gentleman's Face Care Club Scissors from Amazon.
-I highly recommend them.
-I’ve also said it before in other articles, and I’ll say it again, Kent, in my opinion, do the best combs.
-You can pick up a Kent Comb from Amazon.
+I’ve also said it before in other articles, and I’ll say it again, you need to grab a quality handmade wooden comb.
+We have a great selection of quality walnut beard combs.

 Pick the right trimmer

 You probably know this already, but there are so many trimmers out on the market.
 Now with it being such a competitive space, it can be a stressful task just finding the right one for you.